dortegadelv/HaplotypeDFEStandingVariation/README_DFEUK10K.txt

 # Run the past script using SGE_TASK_ID values from 1-22

-Add the annotations for each site ( You will need to have the UK10K files UK10K_COHORT.REL-2012-06-02.beagle.anno.csq.shapeit.20140306.legend.gz and UK10K_COHORT.REL-2012-06-02.beagle.anno.csq.shapeit.20140306.hap.gz.
-Then substitute in $File ):
+Add the annotations for each site.
+The file ../../Data/UK10K_COHORT.20160215.sites.vcf.gz must be present.
+It can be found in ftp://ngs.sanger.ac.uk/production/uk10k/UK10K_COHORT/REL-2012-06-02/UK10K_COHORT.20160215.sites.vcf.gz . ( You will need to have the UK10K files UK10K_COHORT.REL-2012-06-02.beagle.anno.csq.shapeit.20140306.legend.gz and UK10K_COHORT.REL-2012-06-02.beagle.anno.csq.shapeit.20140306.hap.gz.
+Then substitute the locations of those files in the variable $File from the script AssignAnnotations.pl ):

+cd Scripts/DataAnalysis/
+perl GetAnnotationsPerSNP.pl
+cd Scripts/DataAnalysis/InferDFEWithHapLengths
 perl AssignAnnotations.pl

-Then add the ancestral state:
+Then add the ancestral state.
+You must get the vcf file from the 1,000 genomes project with the identification of the ancestral state ( ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.wgs.phase3_shapeit2_mvncall_integrated_v5b.20130502.sites.vcf.gz ).
+Then you must substitute the location of that file in the variable $LineToSearch from the script AssignAncestralState.pl :

 perl AssignAncestralState.pl

+# Get 1% frequency sites that are not CpGs

+qsub -t 1-22 GetListOfMissenseAllelesAtACertainFrequencyCpG.sh
+qsub -t 1-22 GetListOfSynonymousAllelesAtACertainFrequencyCpG.sh

+cat ../../../Data/Plink/SynonymousOnePercentCpG{1..22}.frq > ../../../Data/Plink/SynonymousOnePercentCpG.frq
+cat ../../../Data/Plink/MissenseOnePercentCpG{1..22}.frq > ../../../Data/Plink/MissenseOnePercentCpG.frq

 ####### CpG Sites
 #This compares the reference allele of the reference genome hg19 with what
 # the reference allele I got from the 1000 genomes VCF.
 Things match!
-You will need to place the reference genome on the directory: ./../../Data/ReferenceGenomehg19/human_g1k_v37.fasta.gz.1
+You will need to place the reference genome on the directory: ../../../Data/ReferenceGenomehg19/human_g1k_v37.fasta.gz.1

 perl RefAlleleMapCheck.pl